roc-lang/roc/editor/editor-ideas.md

 * Suggest automatically creating a function if the compiler says it does not exist.
 * Integrated search:
     * Searchbar for examples/docs.
 With permission search strings could be shared with the platform/package authors so they know exactly what their users are struggling with.
+* Show productivity/feature tips on startup.
+Show link to page with all tips.
+Allow not seeing tips next time.

 #### Autocomplete